prlambert/prlambert.github.com/bookshelf.md

 This page contains most of the books on my physical bookshelf, my kindle, and my Amazon wishlist.
 I've moved a couple times as an adult and done a few purges, so many of the books I bought earlier in life aren't listed.
 I haven't included textbooks, children's books, travel books, cookbooks, or anything I found too embarassing.

 I'm organizing my books broadly by subject because I hope it helps you navigate.
-It's also roughly how I aspire to organize my actual bookshelf, which is usually in a semi-disordered approximation of these lists.
+It's also roughly how I aspire to organize my actual bookshelf, which is usually in a disordered approximation of these lists.
 Some of the books could live in multiple categories.
 This is entirely my own categorization, i.e. non-standard.
 <!--
 I've included a section to call out a few books that had an outsized impact on me.
 I've read all of those.
 Each of those are also listed in a subject section. -->